 - In-State Transfers:

-- Your student’s current IEP from the previous district will be adhered to until this meeting takes place.
+- Your student’s current IEP from the previous district will be reviewed by their case manager and formally adopted until an IEP meeting takes place.

 - Out-of-State Transfers:

 - A case manager will be assigned to the student and will contact you in order to set up an IEP team meeting.

 - Per NC policy, we will be obligated to go through an evaluation process to ensure that your student meets all NC eligibility criteria.
 This process should be completed within 90 days from the initial date of enrollment.

 - Your student will receive comparable services throughout the evaluation process.